-Unit 3: Graphing and Writing Linear Functions, Equations and Inequalities
+Unit 2: Graphing and Writing Linear Functions, Equations, and Inequalities

 Estimated Date Range: Sept.
-22 - Oct.
-6 and Oct.
-11 - Nov.
-2 Estimated Time Frame: 27 days (continued in Grading Period 2)
+3 - Oct.
+25 Estimated Time Frame: 33 days

-In this unit, students will expand their knowledge of linear functions from prior grade levels.
-Students will begin with determining rate of change and slope from multiple representations and from multiple forms of linear equations.
-Students will graph and write linear equations in multiple forms, including transformations.
-Students will analyze key features of linear functions from multiple representations in real-world and mathematical situations.
-Students have prior experience with slope-intercept form.
+In this unit, students will be introduced to arithmetic sequences.
+Students will write arithmetic sequences from multiple representations.
+Additionally, students will expand their knowledge of linear functions from prior grade levels.
+Students will determine the rate of change and slope from multiple representations and from multiple forms of linear equations.
+Students will graph and write linear equations in multiple forms.
+Students will analyze key features of linear functions from multiple representations in real-word and mathematical situations.
 Students will also determine the linear regression model from data.
 The last part of the unit will have students writing and graphing linear inequalities.

-- Have students explain their reasoning and method to solve a non-mathematical problem. - Discuss rate and slope and have students describe real world examples.
-(Speed, pitch of a roof, etc.) - Have students determine a linear situation and then collect data, create a table, create a graph and make predictions.
+- Discuss sequences that occur in nature. - Have students explain their reasoning and method to solve a real-world and mathematical problem. - Discuss rate and slope and have students describe real world examples. (such as speed) - Have students determine a linear situation and then collect data, create a table, create a graph, and make predictions.
 Ex: Students measure the number of stairs and the vertical height for each certain number of stairs. (i.e., what is the height of 2 stairs, 3 stairs, etc.)